Diversity, Equity, & Inclusion

 ACTIONS

-• Develop and launch the DREAM Teaching Fellowship, a rigorous yearlong program that helps DREAM Legends and part-time staff skill up to become the next generation of teachers at DREAM.
+- Develop and launch the DREAM Teaching Fellowship, a yearlong program to prepare DREAM Legends and part-time staff to become teachers.
+This aligns with DEIA curriculum updates and the CHRE framework for culturally responsive, anti-racist pedagogy.

 “We think about everything as an investment in a child and community.
 It’s important for our young people to achieve things because it’s good for the community we’re invested in.
 Those outcomes are not for us only—they’re indicators of well-being, inspiration, and regeneration for the community we serve.”